 When the competition is offering regular bonuses and raises, along with yearly reviews, then that news is going to get out.
 If most of the competition offers more for the same expectations of your current employees, you’d better reevaluate the pay.
-When an employee can find a job earning 2025% more somewhere else, it makes an enormous difference.
+When an employee can find a job earning 20-25% more somewhere else, it makes an enormous difference.
 Salary has a direct correlation to retention.
-Because your best employees have stronger mobility than the others, compensation becomes an important expression of how much the company values their contributions- and a yardstick for their impact.
+Since your best employees have stronger mobility than the others, compensation then becomes an important expression of how much the company values their contributions- and a yardstick for their impact.
 Reward those who have mastered what you have them do.

 People need to feel as though they’re part of something bigger than themselves and that their contributions matter, whether that’s showing compliments from happy customers, reminding everyone of great numbers, or just getting everyone together for a group activity once in awhile.
 After all, work takes up most of everyone’s hours during the week, so be sure to show how everyone’s contribution makes a difference and see a raise in morale!
 Show them you care.